matomo-org/developer-documentation/docs/generated/master/Piwik/API/Request.md

 <a name="getClassNameAPI" id="getClassNameAPI"></a>
 ### `getClassNameAPI()`

-Returns the class name of a plugin's API given the plugin name.
+Returns the name of a plugin's API class by plugin name.

 #### Signature